|BIG 12 ... AS EASY AS 1 - 2|

-The Conference's hard work ethic and strong values have translated to enormous success in its first 16-plus years.
-Since it began competition in 1996-97, the league can boast of 49 NCAA team titles and 519 individual national championships.
+The Conference’s hard work ethic and strong values have translated to enormous success in its first 17 years.
+Since it began competition in 1996-97, the league can boast of 52 NCAA team titles and 537 individual national championships.

-The trophy case has already added more hardware this year as the Texas won the NCAA Championship in women's volleyball and the Oklahoma State men's cross country team captured its third national championship in the last four seasons.
+The trophy case added more hardware in 2012-13 as Texas won the NCAA Championship in women’s volleyball and the Oklahoma State men’s cross country team captured its third national title in the last four seasons.
 Oklahoma State won the Western crown in equestrian while Oklahoma became one of just five programs to capture multiple national championships in softball.
 The year ended with Kansas hoisting its first NCAA trophy in women’s outdoor track and field.
 Additionally, the Big 12 picked up 20 individual national titles.

-Through its first 16-plus years, the Big 12 has claimed a team national championship in 16 of the sports it sponsors.
+Through its first 17 years, the Big 12 has claimed a team national championship in 16 of the sports it sponsors.
 The Conference ranks second with seven appearances in the BCS National Championship Game and is second with 96 football consensus All-America selections in that time.
-League squads have combined to lead the nation in women's basketball attendance each of the last 13 years and the Big 12 is the only conference to surpass the one-million mark in season attendance – doing so six times.
-In men's basketball, the league has had two teams in the regional finals in four of the past five seasons.
-No other conference has had multiple Elite Eight teams in a season as much during that span.
-During the last nine years a total of 28 NCAA trophies have been hoisted by Big 12 institutions, with at least one national crown won in all but one year for the Conference, including 16 consecutive seasons.
+League squads combined to lead the nation in women’s basketball attendance 13 consecutive years and the Big 12 is the only conference to surpass the one-million mark in season attendance – doing so six times.
+In men’s basketball, the league is the only conference in the nation where every coach has guided a team to the NCAA Tournament, including six coaches that have led teams to the Final Four.
+During the last nine years a total of 31 NCAA trophies have been hoisted by Big 12 institutions, with at least one national crown won in all but one year for the Conference, including 16 consecutive seasons.

 The Big 12 and its member institutions are committed to a competitive environment where sportsmanship and fair play take center stage.
 Whether on the field, in the classroom, or within the community, the student-athletes, administrators, coaches and game officials of the Big 12 support the highest ideals in sportsmanship.

 The Big 12 can take pride in other stories that combine on and off the field success.
 Patience Knight (Texas Tech) was the recipient of the Honda Inspiration Award in 2008, given to an outstanding female college athlete who overcomes adversity to excel in her sport.
-She was diagnosed with a cancerous tumor in 2007, but rebounded to win All-America honors at the 2008 NCAA Indoor Track & Field Championships.
-Oklahoma State women's basketball was the inaugural recipient of the "Together We R" Team Award in 2012, recognizing programs that have strived to succeed in the face of adversity.
+She was diagnosed with a cancerous tumor in 2007, but rebounded to win All-America honors at the NCAA Indoor Track & Field Championships.
+Oklahoma State women’s basketball was the inaugural recipient of the “Together We R” Team Award in 2012, recognizing programs that have strived to succeed in the face of adversity.
 Following a devastating tornado south of Oklahoma City just before the Big 12 Baseball Championship in 2013, several league baseball teams along with other student-athletes, coaches and former Conference players contributed help in a variety of ways.
 Plus, the Conference contributed $200,000 to the relief efforts.

 Competitive excellence, scholarship and sportsmanship are all equal components of the Big 12 philosophy.
 All-Big 12 teams and Academic All-Big 12 squads are recognized for each sport at the end of their respective seasons.
 At the end of each academic year, the Conference honors its top male and female student-athletes with the Big 12 Athlete of the Year and Big 12 Sportsperson of the Year awards.

 Institutions can also nominate student-athletes for the prestigious Dr. Prentice Gautt Postgraduate Scholarships.
-A total of 293 scholars have received over $2 million in postgraduate financial aid through the first 16 years of the program.
+A total of 313 scholars have received near $2.2 million in postgraduate financial aid through the first 17 years of the program.

 The Big 12 sponsors 23 sports.
 Men’s squads include baseball, basketball, cross country, football, golf, indoor track & field, outdoor track & field, swimming & diving, tennis and wrestling.
 Women’s teams are fielded in basketball, cross country, equestrian, golf, gymnastics, indoor track & field, outdoor track & field, rowing, soccer, softball, swimming & diving, tennis and volleyball.